 An important function of Clinical Epidemiology and Biostatistics Unit (CEBU) is to provide a comprehensive range of short courses in methods of quantitative research, including planning and conducting research and basic statistical analysis.
-The courses do not assume any specific prior knowledge, although Getting Started in Clinical Research, Introduction to Biostatistics and Sample Size are designed to be taken in sequence.
+The courses do not assume any specific prior knowledge, although Introduction to Clinical Research, Introduction to Biostatistics and Sample Size are designed to be taken in sequence.

 Our program of courses and seminars covers protocol development, study design, data management, basic statistics, project management and Good Clinical Practice.
 Courses and seminars are designed for researchers involved in any type of clinical and public health research are are taught by statisticians, trialists and clinicians.